bdw429s/commandbox-banner-customizer/readme.md

 ```bash
 CommandBox> config set modules.commandbox-banner-customizer.bannertext="I like spam!"
 ```
-Now close and reopen the CLI and your custom message will appear to greet you
+Now close and reopen the CLI and your custom message will appear to greet you.
+Note this setting is ignored if `hidebanner` is true.

 ### Custom banner file